-Commercial developments within the South U.S. 41 TCEA that choose to obtain an exception from concurrency requirements for transportation will provide certification from the Transportation Planning Division that at least four of the following Transportation Demand Management (TDM) strategies will be utilized:
+Commercial developments within the South U.S. 41 TCEA that choose to obtain an exception from concurrency requirements for transportation will provide certification from the Transportation Planning Department that at least four of the following Transportation Demand Management (TDM) strategies will be utilized:

-- Preferential parking for carpools and vanpools that is expected to increase the average vehicle occupancy for work trips generated by the development. - b) Parking charge that is expected to increase the average vehicle occupancy for work trips generated by the development and/or increase transit ridership. - c) Cash subsidy that is expected to increase the average vehicle occupancy for work trips generated by the development and/or increase transit ridership. - d) Flexible work schedules that are expected to reduce peak hour automobile work trips generated by the development. - e) Compressed work week that would be expected to reduce vehicle miles of travel and peak hour work trips generated by the development. - f) Telecommuting that would reduce the vehicle miles of travel and peak hour work trips generated by the development. - g) Transit subsidy that would reduce auto trips generated by the development and increase transit ridership. - h) Bicycle and pedestrian facilities that would be expected to reduce vehicle miles of travel and automobile work trips generated by the development. - i) Including residential units as a portion of a commercial project that would reduce vehicle miles of travel.

-Residential developments within the South U.S. 41 TCEA that choose to obtain an exception from concurrency requirements for transportation shall obtain certification that at least three of the following Transportation Demand Management (TDM) strategies will be utilized:

-- a) Including neighborhood commercial uses within a residential project. - b) Providing transit shelters within the development (shall be coordinated with Collier County Transit). - Providing bicycle and pedestrian facilities with connections to adjacent commercial properties. - d) Including affordable housing (minimum of 25% of the units) within the development. - e) Vehicular access to adjacent commercial properties with shared commercial and residential parking.
+- a) Preferential parking for carpools and vanpools that is expected to increase the average vehicle occupancy for work trips generated by the development. - b) Parking charge that is expected to increase the average vehicle occupancy for work trips generated by the development and/or increase transit ridership. - c) Cash subsidy that is expected to increase the average vehicle occupancy for work trips generated by the development and/or increase transit ridership. - d) Flexible work schedules that are expected to reduce peak hour automobile work trips generated by the development. - e) Compressed workweek that would be expected to reduce vehicle miles of travel and peak hour work trips generated by the development. - f) Telecommuting that would be expected to reduce the vehicle miles of travel and peak hour work trips generated by the development. - g) Transit subsidy that would be expected to reduce auto trips generated by the development and increase transit ridership. - h) Bicycle and pedestrian facilities that would be expected to reduce vehicle miles of travel and automobile work trips generated by the development. - Including residential units as a portion of a commercial project that would be expected to reduce vehicle miles of travel. - (VI) Residential developments within the South U.S. 41 TCEA that choose to obtain an exception from concurrency requirements for transportation shall obtain certification from the Transportation Planning Department that at least three of the following Transportation Demand Management (TDM) strategies will be utilized: - a) Including neighborhood commercial uses within a residential project. - b) Providing transit shelters within the development (shall be coordinated with Collier County Transit). - c) Providing bicycle and pedestrian facilities with connections to adjacent commercial properties. - (VI) d) Including affordable-workforce housing at 150% or less of median income (minimum of 25% of the units) within the development, in accordance with Section 2.06.00 of the Collier County Land Development Code, Ordinance No. 04-41, as amended March 28, 2006. - e) Vehicular access to adjacent commercial properties with shared commercial and residential parking.